lamini-ai/lamini-examples/prompt_engineering.md

     Cost-Efficiency: Long-term savings through reduced reliance on fossil fuels.
     Energy Independence: Reduces dependence on non-renewable resources.

-    Follow a similar structure in your response."
+    Follow a similar structure in your response.
     ```

 ### Creativity or Precision Level